 Our helpful concierge team are on-hand to make your stay extra special.
 Whether you want a fully-stocked fridge, a local in-house chef to cook your meals, housekeeping or any other extra service – consider them your holiday genie, who will happily grant your wishes.

 Chocolate-box villages, picturesque countryside views, and cosmopolitan cities – you’re spoiled for choice when it comes to picking a staycation holiday in England.
-Surf lovers and beach goers will be all over coastal escapes in Cornwalland Devon, hiking and nature enthusiasts will be bowled over by the hills in the Lake District, or the Areas of Outstanding Natural Beauty in Suffolk and Surrey… and don’t forget the quaint and classic English feel of the Cotswolds!
-It’s time to grab your family and loved ones and start exploring the beauty that’s right on your doorstep!
+Surf lovers and beach goers will be all over coastal escapes in Cornwalland Devon.
+Meanwhile, hiking and nature enthusiasts will be bowled over by the hills in the Lake District and the Areas of Outstanding Natural Beauty in Suffolk and Surrey.
+And no matter your age, you'll instantly fall in love with the quaint and classic English feel of the Cotswolds.
+There's never been a better time to start exploring the beauty that’s right on your doorstep!

-An idyllic blend between scenic countryside and urban pockets, the Midlands will have you exploring museums and historic houses one minute, then hiking lush green hills and rowing along canals the next.
+An idyllic blend of scenic countryside and urban pockets, the Midlands will have you exploring museums and historic houses in the morning before hiking lush green hills and rowing along canals in the afternoon.